My Cart

 Kettle Pond is six acres and ranges from one to five feet in depth.
 When the land for the Park was purchased in 1930, Kettle Pond already existed.

-Kettle Pond features the Newport News Arts Commission statue, Selene, by Italian sculptor María Gamundí.
+Kettle Pond features the Newport News Arts Commission statue, Selene, by Italy-based Venezuelan sculptor María Gamundí.

 Engaging local students

-While our team focuses on the health and sustainability of Mariners’ Lake, it remains closed to the public.
-However, we are using the Lake as a tool to engage local students in watershed management and on-the-water learning experiences.
+With the reopening of Mariners’ Lake for public use on the weekends, our team remains committed to the health and sustainability of the Lake.
+Through The Mariners’ Environmental Initiative, we are using the Lake as a tool to engage local students in watershed management and on-the-water learning experiences.

 Two adults prepare to plan eelgrass in Mariners' Lake.